Aucasaurus: Description

 Aucasaurus was a medium-sized abelisaur, measuring 5.5–6.2 m long and weighing approximately 700 kg.
 Its skull was not as short or as deep-snouted as that of Carnotaurus.
 Also, instead of horns, it had a pair of low ridges above each eye.

-Forelimbs and hands
+Postcranial skeleton

 The small arms of Aucasaurus were also like that of its horned relative, but were proportionally longer due to its small size, and the bones lacked the bony processes and some unusual proportions present in Carnotaurus.
 The hand of Aucasaurus was unusual: four metacarpals were present, but the first and fourth lacked fingers.
 The second and third had fingers, but they were quite short and had no claws.
+Traits found in the caudal vertebrae suggests a significant caudal musculature and rigidity, possibly indicating that it could have been a fast runner.